 I grew up in Miami where Key Lime pie isn’t exotic or hard to find.
-It’s a staple dessert – on every menu, at every party and on the table with Cuban coffee after every meal at my uncle’s house.
+It’s a staple dessert – on every menu, case at every party and on the table with Cuban coffee after every meal at my uncle’s house.
 Key Lime pie is his specialty.
 It’s cool and tangy and graham cracker-y and just about the best thing ever when it’s sweltering outside.
 In fact, Tom loves to get a frozen, chocolate-dipped key lime pie on a stick every time we go to Key West.
 I’m a key lime purist – always opting for the regular slice.

 But just because I’m a purist when it comes to key lime pie, doesn’t mean I don’t like my key lime other ways.
 I’ve been dying to try key lime cupcakes all summer, but never got around to it.
 Then I was going to make a key lime cake for my sister-in-law’s birthday, but she was out of town and I didn’t have a cake pan.
 Key lime cupcakes it is, then.
 I made mini ones because I can’t stop at just one and I’ll do less damage this way.